Skapar/proxy-server/README.md

 ### Building and Running

-To build the Docker image:
+- To build the Docker image:

 make build

-To run the Docker container:
+- To run the Docker container:

 make run

-Usage
-Start the server
+- Start the server

-Ensure the server is running by executing the above commands.
+- Ensure the server is running by executing the above commands.
 The server will be listening on port 8080.

 ## Sending a POST Request